udelcodes/udelcodes.github.io/cyber2/Bash_Tutorial.md

 Amazing!
 You have now learned how to create directories and files within a bash terminal!

-## Navigate the terminal to finding flags!
+## Navigate the terminal to find flags!

 Begin by entering the following commands in the home directory of the terminal...